uiuc-kang-lab/drama/README.md

-# 🎭 DRAMA: Unifying Data Retrieval and Analysis for Open-Domain Queries
+# 🎭 DRAMA: Unifying Data Retrieval and Analysis for Open-Domain Analytic Queries

-This repository contains the reproduction artifact for **SIGMOD 2026 Paper 378**:
+This repository contains the reproduction artifact for **SIGMOD 2026 Paper**:

-> **DRAMA: Unifying Data Retrieval and Analysis for Open-Domain Queries**
+> **DRAMA: Unifying Data Retrieval and Analysis for Open-Domain Analytic Queries**

 ## 🔍 Overview